Analyzing Magnetotellurics with Electromagnetics Simulation

 For simplicity’s sake, the model highlighted here only solves for two frequencies.
 However, MT data analysis is often gathered at frequencies ranging from 0.1 mHz to 10 Hz.
 It’s possible to add more frequencies to this study by adjusting the model size and mesh.

 For more information about this example (or to try it yourself), click the button below.
-This will take you to the Application Gallery, where you can download the model documentation and MPH-file for the Magnetotellurics model.

 - Learn about other simulation studies that provide glimpses beneath the earth’s surface: